-The Board of Directors for TLJA is active, experienced, and provides competent oversight for the school, with a clear understanding of the mission and vision of the operation.
+The Board of Directors for TBLA is active, experienced, and provides competent oversight for the school, with a clear understanding of the mission and vision of the operation.
 The board holds all of its meetings in compliance with Indiana's Open Door Law and adheres to the policies and procedures set forth in the by-laws and its charter.

-In accordance with their by-laws, the board was able to recruit and select members that are knowledgeable, including individuals with experience in finance, community engagement, law, and business.
-These board members represent diverse skill sets, and act in the best interest of the school; demonstrating a clear understanding of and commitment to the mission of TLJA.
-However, during 2019-20, the board lacked members with educational expertise in grades K-5.
+During the 2019-20 school year, the TBLA board was comprised of seven members.
+The board members are knowledgeable with experience in finance, community engagement, business, education, and law.
+These board members represent diverse skill sets, and act in the best interest of the school; demonstrating a clear understanding of and commitment to the mission of TBLA, to provide all students - regardless of past academic performance - with a rigorous education that prepares them for college and/or careers.

-The TLJA school board was very active in the community and worked to secure financial resources as well as additional community partnerships to support expansion and the implementation of mission-aligned programs.
-The board also demonstrated effective interactions with the School Leader and Education One that was conducive to the success of the school; including requesting and disseminating information in a timely manner, providing continuous and constructive feedback, and establishing clear objectives, priorities, and goals.
+The board also demonstrated effective interactions with the school leaders, the school's management team, and Education One, that was conducive to the success of the school; including requesting and disseminating information in a timely manner, providing continuous and constructive feedback, and establishing clear objectives, priorities, and goals.